 - Vegetable Glycerin – another base liquid used in almost all e-juices juices, VG can also act as a mild irritant, but only in very high quantities.
 Same as PG, it can cause dry throat and increased thirst, both of which can be resolved by drinking a lot of fluids, especially in your early vaping days.
 Although further inhalation studies are needed, VG is safely used in inhalants.

 - Flavorings – all flavorings used in e-juices are food-grade, which means that they are used in food preparation and that you probably eat them every single day.
 However, very little research has been done in this area and it’s difficult to determine whether those same flavorings are safe for long-term inhalation.

-For example, flavorings used for cinnamon, spearmint, mint, cherry, and almond are known irritants (according to Yale University researchers).
+For example, flavorings used for cinnamon, spearmint, mint, cherry, and almond are known irritants (according to this case study).
 That said, this has not been proven in studies involving vaping.
 At this point, there’s a possibility that these flavorings could cause mild irritation, but that’s not certain.
 If you have any concerns about flavorings, vaping pure base with nicotine is always an option.

 British Heart Association notes that nicotine doesn’t pose a significant health threat, meaning that it doesn’t cause cancer, heart disease, or other diseases.
 However, they do warn that people with pre-existing heart conditions should avoid it as it temporarily raises the heart rate.

 While e-cigarettes can indeed produce formaldehyde, this happens under conditions that no vaper would intentionally recreate especially when using their best vape.